-LIMITATION ON ENROLLING AND WITHDRAWING FROM THE SAME COURSE MORE THAN THREE TIMES

-Only three attempts at any one course within the Los Angeles Community College District will be allowed (with some exceptions).
-A course withdrawal ("W") or a substandard grade ("D", "F", or "NP") counts as an attempt at a course.
-After withdrawing from the same course, a second time, a student shall receive intervention in the form of a notification that they are only eligible to withdraw from the class one more time.
+LIMITATION ON ENROLLING AND WITHDRAWING FROM THE SAME COURSE MORE THAN THREE TIMES shall receive intervention in the form of a notification that they are only eligible to withdraw from the class one more time.
 The notice will also urge them to take advantage of college resources to assist them in future academic planning.
 After the third withdrawal from the same class, a student is blocked from taking that class at any of the LACCD colleges.
 Under this new regulation, all credit course repeats and withdrawals (except for military withdrawals) in a student's enrollment record are counted towards the new limits.
-Students may petition for additional enrollment due to extenuating circumstances, or students may be required to take the course outside of the Los Angeles Community College District, Contact the Office of Admissions and Records for information on exceptions and procedures to request to take a course more than three times.
+Students may petition for additional enrollment due to extenuating circumstances, or students may be required to take the course outside of the Los Angeles Community College District.
+Contact the Office of Admissions and Records for information on exceptions and procedures to request to take a course more than three times.
 The deadline to submit a petition to enroll in a course after three recorded enrollments is published in the Schedule of Classes each semester.
 You may not submit a petition for this purpose during winter or summer terms.